 When deciding about safety issues, what needs to be child-proofed, and what boundaries to set, think about the level of possible risk involved.

-If the situation could turn from safe to life-threatening in one unsupervised moment, then you need to either remove the hazards (e.g. don’t leave poisonous items, sharp knives, or buckets of water out where a child may be alone), block them off (e.g. fences around swimming pools, window locks that prevent the second-story window from opening all the way) or closely supervise the child at all times (e.g. if your child is playing with a ball in a park near a busy road).
+If the situation could turn from safe to life-threatening in one unsupervised moment (what I call “red light” issues), then you need to either remove the hazards (e.g. don’t leave poisonous items or guns out), block them off (e.g. fences around swimming pools, window locks that prevent the second-story window from opening all the way) or closely supervise the child at all times (e.g. if your child is playing with a ball in a park near a busy road).
 Rules about these sorts of situations should be clearly explained, non-negotiable and followed every time.

 Darel Hammond, CEO of KaBOOM! says “There’s a difference between an accident and an injury.
 Accidents happen – kids fall and skin their knees… And as tragic as it is in that moment, it’s through that experience that they’re learning perseverance, they’re learning determination.
 They dust themselves off and go try something again and they can overcome it.”